Thursday, September 20, 2018

 This presentation explores the ways in which Mari Sandoz used her writing skills and authorial notoriety as a platform for addressing social justice and civil rights issues on behalf of Native American peoples.
 More specifically, the paper will focus on her activism for the Northern Cheyenne and Lakota tribes.

-Speaker: Kimberli Lee (Hunka Lakota), Northeastern State University, Tahlequah, OK
+Speaker: Dr. Kimberli Lee (Hunka Lakota), Northeastern State University, Tahlequah, OK

 "Warrior Women: Past & Present"